Payroll mistakes can be costly to small businesses, so to help you avoid this pain here are a few tips and tricks for business owners to be aware of.

-Among businesses hiring for a payroll specialist, 67% of job listings say that applicants are either required or preferred to have prior experience with specific payroll systems.
+Among businesses hiring for a payroll specialist, 67 percent of job listings say that applicants are either required or preferred to have prior experience with specific payroll systems.

 Understanding payroll 101